 What is Sussex Sailability?

-Sailability was set up by the Royal Yachting Association to enable disabled people to be able to sail.
+Sailability was set up by the Royal Yachting Association to enable disabled people to sail.
 With the aid of a National Lottery Grant, the Sussex Yacht Club set about setting up a local branch called Sussex Sailability.

 The main premises at Shoreham were modified to accommodate a disabled toilet, a disabled changing room, disabled parking and a lift to the bar.
-Club members have been very attentive to the needs of disabled people in so much as they built small ramps on all the lips of doorways.
+Club members have been very attentive to the needs of disabled people, modifying the premises and even suspending the yard and ordinary member's sailing activities when required.

 We also have a Drascombe Lugger which is suitable for people with more severe restrictions.
-We now have 2 SONAR 23ft open keelboats which are highly competitive racing machines but can also be taken out for cruises.
-We race them with the Sussex Yacht Club fleet.
+We now also have two Sonar 23ft open keelboats which are highly competitive racing machines but can also be taken out for cruises and are often raced with the Sussex Yacht Club fleet.
 We have hoists to help people who would find it too difficult to get in or out of a dinghy on their own and a range of buoyancy aids and waterproof clothing.